Orange Home Grown & Orange Public Library Foundation Seed Lending Library

 The mission of the Seed Lending Library is to nurture a community of backyard farmers and seed savers in and around the City of Orange.

 The Seed Library is both a collection of seeds and a community of gardeners.
 Since seeds are a living thing, they must be renewed each year somewhere by someone or unique varietals can become extinct.
 Even growing one seed and returning it to the library is a valuable contribution.

-OHG & OPLF SEED LENDING LIBRARY IS LOCATED:
+OHG & OPLF SEED LENDING LIBRARY LOCATIONS:

 Orange Public Library & History Center 2nd Floor